-A transition payment is a statutory severance payment.
-Your employee can, for example, use this money for training that is needed for another job.
+A transition payment is a mandatory payment you must make when you dismiss an employee.
+Your employee can use this money to, for example, retrain for another job.
 The compensation applies to permanent and temporary contracts.
 Also for on-call contracts.
 Your employee is entitled to a transition payment from the first day of the employment contract.

 When do you pay a transition payment?

-- an employee resigns following seriously culpable conduct or neglect on your part (if you, example, discriminated against an employee)
+- an employee resigns following seriously culpable conduct or neglect on your part.
+For example, if you discriminated against an employee.